ionmihai/estout/README.md

 </div>

-Replace regressor (or bottom stats) names with labels.
+Replace names of regressor (or bottom stats) with labels.

 ``` python
 estout.to_df(allmodels, labels={'cons':'Intercept', 'nobs':'Observations'}, which_xvars=['cons'])